f1337/f1337.github.io/tradecraft/architectural-decision-records.md

 ## How do we write an ADR

+### via Web Browser

+### via Command Line

 1. [Install adr-tools](https://github.com/npryce/adr-tools/blob/master/INSTALL.md).
+2. `cd` to the local git reposit
-2. `adr new summarize the decision`
+3. `adr new summarize the decision`
-3. Edit the file created by the above command, commit it to a branch, and submit a PR.
+4. Edit the file created by the above command, commit it to a branch, and submit a PR.

 ## Example ADR templates